Tre5et/dynview/commands.md

 ### Unlocking

-- `unlock` clears all lock, that don't have a condition for automatic unlocking
+- `unlock all` clears all lock, that don't have a condition for automatic unlocking
+- `unlock view` clears all View Distance locks, that don't have a condition for automatic unlocking

-- `unlock clear` clears all lock, also those that have a condition associated
+- `unlock simulation` clears all Simulation Distance locks, that don't have a condition for automatic unlocking

+- `[unlock] clear` also clears the locks, that have a condition for automatic unlocking

 ## Config